PyO3/pyo3/guide/src/class.md

 }
 ```

-Special protocol trait implementation has to be annotated with `#[pyproto]` attribute.
+Special protocol trait implementations have to be annotated with the `#[pyproto]` attribute.

-It is also possible to enable gc for custom class using `gc` parameter for `class` annotation.
+It is also possible to enable GC for custom class using `gc` parameter for `class` annotation.
 i.e. `#[pyclass(gc)]`.
 In that case instances of custom class participate in python garbage
 collector, and it is possible to track them with `gc` module methods.